srnichols/StampsPattern/docs/NAMING_CONVENTIONS.md

 ---

-> **Executive Summary:**
-> This guide defines standardized naming conventions for the **Azure Stamps Pattern** to ensure consistency, clarity, and compliance with Azure best practices.
-It covers naming patterns for all major resource types, region abbreviations, tagging, and migration strategies.
-The guide is designed for cloud engineers, DevOps, architects, and operations teams deploying and managing resources at scale.
+> Quick summary: Standard naming for the Azure Stamps Pattern—patterns per resource type, region abbreviations, tagging, and migration guidance to keep deployments consistent and compliant at scale.

 ---